VictoriaLauri/weather-watch-app/README.md

 ## Features
 * User Authentication: Register and log in with username and password.
 * Weather-Based Movie Recommendations: Get movie suggestions based on the current weather and your age.
-* Watchlists: Add movies to your personal watchlist for easy access later.
 * Profile Management: View and edit your personal profile details.

 ## 💻 Technologies Used